kosmojs/kosmojs/docs/api-server/development-workflow.md

 };
 ```

-Use this to clean up resources that shouldn't persist across rebuilds-close database connections,
+Use this to clean up resources that shouldn't persist across rebuilds - close database connections,
 shut down WebSocket servers, clear timers, or release any other resources that would otherwise leak.

 Without proper cleanup, repeated rebuilds during development can leave orphaned connections or processes that consume resources.